-I think Google will implement time based penalties for certain keywords – this would be like a time based penalty that would see a site drop down for a specific keyword for a certain amount of time.
-I don’t think Google will do too much damage to the strong players in the search market if they have some links from these sites, ultimately if all your links come from these sites your site will probably fall off a cliff.
+I think Google will implement time-based penalties for specific keywords – this would be like a time-based penalty that would see a site drop-down for a particular keyword.
+I don’t think Google will damage the strong players in the search market if they have some links from these sites; ultimately, if all your links come from these sites, your site will probably fall off a cliff.

-I’d guess that most people that have links on these networks will never be able to get in touch with the person or organisation that own them directly in order that they are taken down.
+I’d guess that most people who have links on these networks will never be able to get in touch with the person or organisation that owns them directly so that they have been removed.

-Why blog networks went wrong
+Why did blog networks go wrong

-Instead, it’s about a type of blog, that has no topic and no brand to signal to Google that this is good quality, otherwise Google’s algorithms would trip out thinking just about every newspaper out there, for example, is a blog to be deranked.
+Instead, it’s about a type of blog that has no topic and no brand to signal to Google that this is good quality.
+Otherwise, Google’s algorithms would trip out, thinking just about every newspaper.
+So, for example, is a blog to be moved down a level.

 Can blogs still work for SEO?

-Easier said than done no doubt!!
+Easier said than done, no doubt!!